Antique chocolate box from the 19th century

 Description

-French candy box from the late 19th century, decorated on the lid with an elegant gentleman holding a sword, depicted standing amidst a rural landscape with architecture.
-The round-shaped box is not original but was made to delight the eye with a lid decoration, which has been adorned with a gold trim.
-The decoration is created using the verre églomisé technique, meaning it is an aquarelle print preserved under glass.
+French candy box from the late 19th century, decorated on the lid with an elegant gentleman holding a sword, depicted standing in the middle of a rural landscape with architecture.
+The round-shaped box is not original, but was made to delight the eye with a lid decoration, which was adorned with a gold trim.
+The decoration is created using the verre fixé method, meaning it is an watercolor print preserved under glass.

 These are valuable packaging for sugar-coated almonds, sold as gifts or for special occasions.
-A characteristic feature of these packages is their decoration placed under glass, reflecting the changing style and taste of the era.
-Their popularity coincided with the growth and desire to establish a presence in confectionery markets, which were rapidly developing at the time.
-Interestingly, in confectionery production, there has always been a consistent focus on what we today call packaging, prioritizing the value of the packaging itself even before its contents.
-This is why decorations, gilding, ornate silk ribbons, and printed milk patterns resembling jewelry were used.
+A characteristic feature of these packages is their decoration placed under glass, reflecting the changing styles and tastes of the era.
+Their popularity coincided with the growth and desire to establish a presence in the confectionery markets, which were rapidly developing at the time.
+Interestingly, in confectionery production, there has always been a consistent focus on what we today call packaging, emphasizing its value even before the contents.
+This is why decorations, gilding, curled silk, and printed milk patterns resembling jewelry were used.
 Here are some national names that capture the essence of this phenomenon: in Turin, the kingdom of chocolate, Caffarel Prochet was born in 1826, and Leone in 1878.
-In 1888, the Lazzaroni & Filli company was established in Saronno.
-In 1900, the SAIWA (Società Accomandita Industria Wafer Affini) was founded in Genoa, helping the confectionery industry to spread across Italy and Europe.
+In 1888, the Lazzaroni & Figli company was founded in Saronno.
+In 1900, the SAIWA (Società Accomandita Industria Wafer Affini) was established in Genoa, helping the confectionery industry spread across Italy and Europe.

-Exceptional antique furniture and accessories can be an excellent idea for interior design.
+Exceptional antique furniture and accessories can be an excellent idea for interior decoration.
 Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
-This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few of the most important can be distinguished.
-Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture refers to the 19th century, especially the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Beautiful Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, which imposed a significant resemblance to and references from Roman and Greek ornamentation.
+It originated during Napoleon’s reign, characterized by significant influence from Roman and Greek decorative motifs.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese 'barocco,' meaning an irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to further emphasize the grandeur of these items.
+Neoclassical furniture, such as Louis XVI style, also draws heavily from ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+The Baroque style, derived from the Portuguese word barocco—meaning an irregularly developed pearl—features highly ornate furniture designed to exude splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these pieces.

 The most important aspect of vintage antique furniture is originality.
-And this is ultimately crucial from the buyer's perspective, because many fakes circulate on the market.
+And this is ultimately crucial from the buyer's perspective, as many counterfeits circulate on the market.
 Luxury Products provides a certificate confirming the product's compliance with the actual description and photos.
-We have art appraisers, historians, and experts from around the world at your disposal.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details